1. Overall Grade

 4. Commit Grades

-The commit grades also belong to the range from A to F.
+The grading for commits also ranges from A to F.

-Every commit will be graded according to the weighted average of the following categories:
+We grade every commit according to the weighted average of the following categories:

 - new issues from calculated delta